 Israel deliberately represses Palestinian cultural expression, while marketing its own cultural output worldwide, thus attempting to cast a veil over its violations of human rights and international law.
 We think that Israel’s campaign to exploit culture as a diplomatic weapon, the ‘Brand Israel’ strategy, requires an urgent response from artists of conscience.
 To this end we have set out an argument and a strategy for collective non-cooperation in our booklet The Case for a Cultural Boycott of Israel in response to the Palestinian appeal for a non-violent, rights-based movement for boycott, divestment and sanctions (BDS) against Israel.

-People in the arts have a special role to play in showing solidarity with Palestinian counterparts and their communities.
+People in the arts have a special role to play in showing solidarity with their Palestinian counterparts and their communities.
 We are an inclusive network that aims to amplify the voice of all those in the arts who support the core principles laid out in the Artists’ Pledge for Palestine.

 We work towards a situation in which respecting the boycott will be the norm rather than the exception.
 In this spirit we encourage and support artists who publicly endorse the boycott, seek to persuade others to follow their example and challenge those who disregard it.